FrancoAquistapace/MultiSOM/README.md

 `python3 main.py`

-Or, to run the parallel implementation of the code, execute the following command in a terminal (again from the folder that conatins the files and with a python environment activated):
+Or, to run the parallel implementation of the code, execute the following command in a terminal (again from the folder that contains the files and with a python environment activated):

 `python3 main_parallel.py N_JOBS`